 According to a research team at the University of Pittsburgh, one of the main methods of detecting marijuana impairment is through the presence of THC in a person’s breath.
 If you are unaware of what THC is, it is the main psychoactive ingredient in marijuana.
 It is one of the key components in producing the signature ‘high’ feeling associated with weed.

-One of the leading scientists at the university, professor of chemistry Alexander Star, collaborated with Ervin Sejdic, an electronics and computer engineering professor at the university, to develop an early prototype of the device back in 2016.
+One of the leading scientists at the university, professor of chemistry Alexander Star.
+Collaborated with Ervin Sejdic, an electronics and computer engineering professor at the university.
+To develop an early prototype of the device back in 2016.
 Right when the first wave of marijuana legalization hit the United States.

 Once the THC molecules were bound to the carbon nanotubes, they would alter their electrical properties, signaling the detection of THC in the system.

-Unlike traditional urine tests, this new THC breathalyzer can accurately detect THC in the person’s breath, letting the person who is doing the testing know if the person being tested has recently consumed cannabis.
+Unlike traditional urine tests, this new THC breathalyzer can accurately detect THC in the person’s breath.
+Letting the person who is doing the testing know if the person being tested has recently consumed cannabis.

 On the other hand, a urine test would only be able to detect whether or not THC was in the blood of a person who had previously used cannabis.
-The problem with the urine test is that THC can remain in the system for weeks before being completely flushed out, making it unsuitable for on-the-spot testing.
+The problem with the urine test is that THC can remain in the system for weeks before being completely flushed out.
+Thus, making it unsuitable for on-the-spot testing.